Rudbeckia 'Goldsturm': a glorious floral display in late summer and early autumn

 Rudbeckia ‘Goldsturm' is a real ‘must have’ plant for late summer and early autumn.
 With beautifully simple, daisy-like large golden-coloured flowers, borne on stems of 50-100cm tall, it is perfect for adding late summer/early autumn colour and height to any border.
 On a good year, the floral display will begin in August and last well into late autumn, making it a truly wonderful plant for bridging the seasons.

 Although R. ‘Goldsturm’ prefers a sunny position it can also cope with dappled shade, and is happy in most soil types providing they are not prone to waterlogging.
 It will withstand all but the worst of the typical late summer/early autumn storms, and is sufficiently hardy to survive our colder British winters.
-It will grow in pots and containers, but I always prefer to see it planted directly in the ground if possible.
+It will grow in pots and containers, but we always prefer to see it planted directly in the ground if possible.

 Tythorne Garden Design provides professional fixed-fee garden design solutions for customers in Grantham, Stamford, Newark and surrounding areas.
 Let's see how we can help you to enjoy your garden more.
 Call us on 07900 224 239 or 01529 455 355.